 The steps to locating an offender are outlined above in the sections on how to locate someone in jail or someone on probation or parole which lists the steps to using VINELink for actively incarcerated individuals.
 There is not an online parolee database, instead this information is included in the listing on VINELink for community corrections in Delaware.8

-Warrants are considered public record in Delaware, and it’s important to know how to run a warrant search on someone.
+Warrants are considered public records, and it’s important to know how to run a warrant search on someone in Delaware.
 Follow these steps to see if you or someone in your area is wanted by the police:

-5. Click select beside the name to get more details about the individual, including person’s race and gender, date of birth and why they are wanted by the police.,
+- Click select beside the name to get more details about the individual, including person’s race and gender, date of birth and why they are wanted by the police.

 Information on the website may be outdated, so searchers should not rely solely on the database to provide the most current data about a person.
 Law enforcement encourages those with a warrant out for their arrest to review the databases and turn themselves in to resolve the matter if they are being sought.